 Steps moving forward in addressing Unconscious Bias

-Summary of my career as a teacher – HOD, HOF, AP for Humanities, PSHE, Literacy, AP T&L , Senior AP for CPD across a multi-academy trust.
+Summary of my career as a teacher – Head of History, Head of Faculty, Assistant Principal for Humanities, PSHE, Literacy, Assistant Principal Teaching & Learning , Senior Assistant Principal for CPD across a multi-academy trust.
 I now live in Dorset, with my family and am an Education Consultant & Coach.
 Unconscious bias is a fact, it’s how we deal with it that matters.
 Here are my tips:

 - Know thyself – Fitting in is boring.
 Don’t try to be something you are not or think you should be.
 You are unique.
 Celebrate that.